Bizarre (rapper): 1995–2011: D12 and solo career

-2010-present
+2010–present: Collaborations

 In 2010, Bizarre released his third studio album on Average Joes Entertainment, titled Friday Night at St. Andrews.
 The album is more reality-based on actual situations throughout Bizarre's early life and career, thus the album is more conscious than his previous releases.
 The album features guest appearances from Seven the General, Royce da 5'9", Tech N9ne, Yelawolf, Kuniva, and more.

 The first single released was "Believer" with Tech N9ne & Nate Walker.
 The second official single for the album was "Rap's Finest" featuring Kuniva, Seven the General, Royce da 5'9" & Redman.
 However, for unexplained reasons, Redman would not appear on the album version of the single or the video.

 Bizarre, along with King Gordy, formed a hip hop duo called The Davidians.
 The Davidians were featured on Esham's mixtape, The Butcher Shop.
 The duo is currently signed to Majik Ninja Entertainment under the name Last American Rock Stars.
 Bizarre was featured in Snowgoons's music video with Swifty McVay, King Gordy, Sean Strange and Meth Mouth.

 In 2010, Bizarre was featured on the single "Be a Legend" with Russian hip-hop group Red Family MC'z.
 In 2011, Bizarre was featured on the track "Shock Em" with underground rap group Bankrupt Records for the album Double Vision.
 In 2012, Bizarre released his fourth mixtape, titled This Guy's a Weirdo.

 In 2014, he released a song called "Pray for Me" for his upcoming album.
 His Lace Blunts 2 mixtape was released in March 2014, with nineteen tracks featuring guest artists such as Fuzz Scoota of their group D12, Rittz, Young Zee, King Gordy, and Big T.